santajackson/Hello-World/README.md

 # Hello-World
-This is new and for practice
+This is new and for practice.
+Tell me what did i do wrong